Will Not Signed before death: is it valid?

 I am afraid an unsigned Will is waste paper, so the 1999 will stands.

-If everyone agrees, the money could be split differently, but (legally) this would require a Deed of Variation and Court approval if any the the beneficiaries who will lose out are under 18.
+If everyone agrees, the money could be split differently, but (legally) this would need a Deed of Variation and Court approval if any the the beneficiaries (people who inherit) who will lose out are under 18.
 So it is a bit complicated!

 Many Wills are in effect not signed as the signing process has not been carried out properly.
 This means they may be fully or partly invalid.

 To be signed correctly, a Will should be: